 Use the following table to view the cost components of O&M.

 Definition: The capacity factor is influenced by the rotor swept area/generator capacity, hub height, hourly wind profile, expected downtime, and energy losses within the wind plant.
-It is referenced to
+It is referenced to 100-m, above-water-surface, long-term average hourly wind resource data from (Musial et al., 2016).

 Base Year: The capacity factor for the Base Year is also determined by bringing the 2020 ATB Base Year (2018) values forward one year to 2019.
 They were originally developed using a representative power curve for a generic NREL-modeled 6-MW offshore wind turbine (Beiter et al., 2016), and they include geospatial estimates of gross capacity factors for the entire resource area (Musial et al., 2016).
 The net capacity factor considers spatial variation in wake losses, electrical losses, turbine availability, and other system losses.
 Each wind resource class represents the capacity weighted average of its resource potential.